 As referenced in Section 2.4.3, HDD operation would occur at the two land-to-water transitions in Alburgh and Benson, Vermont.
-To the extent practical, the aquatic transmission cables would be buried in Lake Champlain to a target depth of between 3 and 4 feet, or the maximum reasonably attainable depth, whichever is deeper.
+To the extent practical, the aquatic transmission cables would be buried in Lake Champlain to a target depth of between 3 and 5 feet, or the maximum reasonably attainable depth, whichever is deeper.
 Factors that may influence attainable depth include the lakebed bedrock and substrate.
 Aquatic transmission cables would cross under the Ticonderoga-Larrabee Point Ferry cable ferry crossing in Lake Champlain (approximately at Mile Post [MP] 88).
 The ferry uses two, parallel, steel guidance cables that are lifted by steel sheaves to pull the ferry along the cables.
-The guidance cables rest along the bottom of the lake when they are not in use and typically are replaced every 4 years.
+The guidance cables rest along the bottom of the lake when they are not in use and typically are replaced every 1-4 years.
 The guidance cables may need to be removed from the lakebed temporarily prior to the installation of the transmission cables.
 After installation and burial of the transmission cables, the guidance cables would be replaced over the transmission cables.
-Installation of the transmission cables would be replaced over the transmission cables.
-Installation of the transmission cables would be coordinated with the ferry operator to minimize effects on ferry operations.
+Installation of the transmission cables would be replaced over to minimize effects on ferry operations.